Federal agents investigating after Border Patrol agent fatally shot in Vermont

 “This incident is being swiftly investigated and DHS will release additional information as soon as it becomes available,” Acting Secretary of Homeland Security Benjamine Huffman said.

-The shooting took place on Interstate 91 around 3:15 p.m.
-EST in Coventry, according to a news release from the Vermont State Police.
+The shooting took place during a traffic stop on Interstate 91 around 3:15 p.m. in Coventry, according to a news release from the Vermont State Police and the FBI.
 Coventry is about 13 miles south of the Canadian border.

+Maland later died of his injuries, the Tuesday FBI statement said.
+He was also an Air Force veteran, the statement added.

 There is no threat to the public, the FBI said.
-The agency is working with US Border Patrol and Vermont State Police to “gather evidence and process the scene,” the spokesperson said.
+The agency was working with US Border Patrol and Vermont State Police to “gather evidence and process the scene,” the spokesperson said.

 Both lanes of the Interstate reopened to traffic Monday evening, according to Vermont State Police.